index

 Historical Validation

-Human civilization demonstrates the pattern across twelve millennia with quantitative agreement.
+Human civilization demonstrates this pattern across twelve millennia with quantitative agreement.
 Each major transition shows the characteristic overhead growth, saturation, crisis, and breakthrough sequence.

 Fire to Agriculture (300,000 BCE - 10,000 BCE)